Nintendo Switch Or Kids Tablet? 3 Tips To Help Choose

 - you already have older children and a tablet at home, or do they already have their own laptop.
 The Switch is a nice addition to the game area

-Otherwise, I think it will be a tablet, or (at a later date) both.
+Otherwise I think it will be one tablets, or (at a later date) both.

 The Nintendo Switch viewed from the parent